Old school muscle cars – who doesn’t like them, right?

-Since so many great choices exist on the market, today, we’re counting down 15 of the best old school muscle cars ever built.
-If you’ve got good taste, we’re sure you’ll find at least a few of your favorites on this list outside of the genre’s obvious staples.
+Since so many great choices exist on the market, today, we’re counting down 15 of the best old school muscle cars ever built, and there’s not a Chevrolet Corvette in sight.
+If you’ve got good taste, we’re sure you’ll find at least a few of your favorite old school cars on this list outside of the genre’s obvious staples.

 15. 1970 Chevrolet Chevelle SS 454